Updated for 2023/24

 National Insurance

-Employer’s NI will be deducted by your umbrella company from any invoices submitted to your agency or client at a rate of 13.8% on any of your earnings above £175 per week if you fall into category “A”.
+Your umbrella company will deduct the Employer’s NI from any invoices submitted to your agency or client at a rate of 13.8% on any of your earnings above £175 per week if you fall into category “A”.

-Why is the Employer’s National Insurance get deducted from your pay?
+Why is the Employer’s National Insurance deducted from your pay?
 This is due to the nature of the contract arrangement.
-The umbrella company does not benefit from your work, and therefore it is unable to cover the Employer’s NI contributions.
-Because the end client and the recruitment agency are not employers, they can’t pay the ER’s NI either, so it is passed onto you, the contractor.
+The umbrella company does not benefit from your work, so it cannot cover the Employer’s NI contributions.
+Because the end client and the recruitment agency are not employers, they can’t pay the ER’s NI either, so it is built into your “uplifted” Contract Rate and passed onto you, the contractor.

 Income Tax

-Just as with National Insurance, tax deductions are set out by PAYE rules, so you should be paying over the same amount as if you were in any other permanent employment in the UK.
+Just as with National Insurance, PAYE rules set out tax deductions, so you should be paying over the same amount as if you were in any other permanent employment in the UK.

-Tax rules dictate that everyone should pay income tax on any amount earned above the personal allowance threshold (£12,570 for 23/24).
-That, of course, means if you earn below this amount in a year, you don’t pay any income tax.
+Tax rules dictate that everyone should pay income tax on any amount earned above the personal allowance threshold (£12,570 for 24/25).
+That means you don’t pay any income tax if you earn below this amount in a year.

 After the next £37,700 in the year (up to a total of £50,270), you’ll pay 20% tax.